US Banking for Pakistani LLC Owners: What Actually Works

 - Mid-market exchange rate with transparent fees (0.57-1.5% depending on corridor)

-- USD receiving capability via ACH — this is the critical feature for Pakistani LLC owners who need to receive payments from US clients or connect to Stripe
+- USD receiving via ACH.
+This is the feature that matters most for Pakistani LLC owners who need to collect from US clients or connect to Stripe.

 - Debit card (Visa) for business expenses